marcelog/elixir_authorizenet/README.md

 ## Making transactions

 ### In a nutshell
-Transactions are made via the [Transaction](https://github.com/marcelog/elixir_authorizenet/blob/master/lib/elixir_authorizenet/transaction.ex).
+Transactions are made via the [Transaction](https://github.com/marcelog/elixir_authorizenet/blob/master/lib/elixir_authorizenet/transaction.ex) module.
 To create a transaction, just call the `new` function, passing an optional amount (a float) as the argument.

 ```elixir
 alias AuthorizeNet.Transaction, as: T